Pontic Group

 The Pontic Group (or Pontic vases) is a sub-style of Etruscan black-figure vase painting.

 Stylistically, Pontic vases are very closely related to Ionic vase painting.
 It is assumed, that the vases were produced in Etruria by craftsmen who had emigrated from Ionia.
-Their misleading name was coined by Ferdinand Dümmler on the basis of a vase depicting an archer, whom he mistook to be a Scythian, a people who lived on the Black Sea (or Pontus).
+Their misleading name was coined by Georg Ferdinand Dümmler on the basis of a vase depicting an archer, whom he mistook to be a Scythian, a people who lived on the Black Sea (or Pontus).
 The majority of Pontic vases were found in graves at Vulci, a further considerable number at Cerveteri.
 The leading shape was a neck amphora of strikingly slender shape, very similar to the Tyrrhenian amphora.
 Other shapes include oinochai with spiral handles, dinoi, kyathoi, plates and stemmed cups, kantharoi and other shapes occur rarely.
 The artistic scheme of Pontic vases is uniform.
 Usually, they bear ornamental decoration on the neck, followed by figural motifs on the shoulder, then a further ornamental band, an animal frieze and a ring of rays.
 Foot, part of the neck and handles are black.
 The importance of the ornaments is striking.
 Some of the vessels bear purely ornamental decoration.